 Secure additional State resources to support Healthy San Francisco.
 The Healthy San Francisco Program offers uninsured adults access to quality healthcare regardless of the person's employment status, immigration status, or pre-existing medical condition.
-Uninsured city residents with incomes up to 500 percent of the federal poverty level (FPL) - approximately \$51,000 per year for an individual - can enroll in-Healthy San Francisco for a sliding-scale fee based on income.
+Uninsured city residents can enroll in Healthy San Francisco for a sliding-scale fee based on income.
 Once enrolled, participants pick a "medical home" from any of the 27 participating public and non-profit health clinics throughout the City.
 This is not health insurance, but patients do have regular access to health care in San Francisco to prevent disease, improve overall health, and avoid costly emergency room visits.

 Support legislation that expands access to purchasing pools for small employers.
-The other component of the Healthy San Francisco program, in effect for the first time in 2008, requires that all San Francisco employers with more than 20 workers contribute at least \$1.17 per hour worked per employee to pay for health care.
-Employers can pay toward private insurance, contribute toward the city clinic system, or set up individual health care accounts.
-As of February 2009, more than 35,000 adult San Francisco residents - out of an estimated 60,000 who were previously uninsured - have voluntarily enrolled in the program and now can see a doctor whenever they need to.
+The other component of the Healthy San Francisco program, in effect for the first time in 2008, requires that all city employers with more than 20 workers contribute at least \$1.17 per hour worked per employee to pay for health care.
+Employers can put the cash toward private insurance, contribute it towards the city clinic system or they can set up health care accounts.
+Employer groups sued to stop the plan, but lost in court.
+As of October, nearly 31,000 San Francisco residents - out of an estimated 73,000 who were previously uninsured - now can see a doctor whenever they need to.